ProtonBlog(new window)

 Is Dropbox encrypted?

 At first glance, Dropbox offers solid security, both in transit to and from your device as well as at rest on its servers.
-In-transit security is handled by TLS(new window), a standard but powerful encryption protocol used by pretty much all online services.
+In-transit security is handled by TLS, a standard but powerful encryption protocol used by pretty much all online services.
 For example, we also use it to encrypt your internet connection while you read this article.

 Once the files arrive on Dropbox’s servers, they’re decrypted on receipt and then encrypted again, this time using AES-256.
 This is a secure encryption algorithm used by governments, militaries, and corporations around the world.
 We at Proton use it in all our services ourselves.